Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Discussions

 Analytical solutions to geodesic equations have been extracted for a particular case of Dirac-delta pulse by Andrzejewski and Prencel \cite{PREN} and for a square pulse by Chakraborty and Kar \cite{IC1, IC5}.
-The respective solutions are found to be combinations of inverse trigonmetric functions, and of sinusoidal and hyperbolic functions.
+The respective solutions are found to be combinations of inverse trigonometric functions, and of sinusoidal and hyperbolic functions.
 In contrast, our solutions for a ramp profile appear as Airy functions.
 Therefore we can say that the nature of the solutions depends on the shape of the pulse profile.
 It is interesting to note that although the analytical solutions are different for different types of profiles, but the overall nature of the memory effect is very much similar.
 The similarity may be due to the fact that all these studies have assumed a pp-wave spacetime in Brinkmann coordinates with initially comoving geodesics, and examined the effect of only an isolated pulse.
+Compared to the single square pulse \cite{IC1, IC5}, the single ramp profile is more suitable as a model of GW pulse.
+This profile is important in the sense that we have been able to investigate it analytically and reproduce the results obtained in \cite{IC1, IC5}.